 If you’re someone who comes to our farm stand, then Farmer Lee is the man who welcomes you warmly and is happy as all get-out—and sincerely so—to meet you.

-A More In-Depth Look
+A More In-Depth Look at Farmer Lee

 In April 2019, we wrote a blog post titled “Will the Real Farmer Lee Jones Please Stand Up”?
 We decided to write this because people would sometimes type “Is Farmer Lee Jones real?” in the internal search box on the farm’s website.